List of Dragon Ball characters: Universe 7

 There were originally five Supreme Kai in the Seventh Universe, and four of them ruled over each of the four quadrants of the universe, and a fifth, the Dai Kaiōshin (大界王神, "Great Lord of Lords"), ruled over them in turn.
 Prior to the events depicted in Dragon Ball, all but one met their fate at the hands of Majin Buu.
 The Dai Supreme Kai was absorbed by Buu, who then takes a chubby form with an uncanny resemblance to the deity.
 The Dai Supreme Kai's spirit continues to manifest within Buu, his benign influence somewhat dulling the creature's destructive nature.

 The East Kaiōshin (東の界王神, Higashi no Kaiōshin), originally the ruler of the eastern quadrant of Universe 7, became the de facto ruler of the entire universe as a result of the demise of his peers.
-He has purple skin and a white mohawk and is always accompanied by his attendant Kibito (キビト).
+His true name is Nahare (ナハレ Nahare), and he is the sibling of Arinsu and Degesu, the three originating from the same Glind Tree in the Demon Realm.
+He has purple skin and a white mohawk, as well as pointed ears due to being a demon, and is always accompanied by his attendant Kibito (キビト).
 In the Dragon Ball manga he comes to Earth under the alias "Shin" (シン) to meet Goku and his friends, and recruit them to stop Babidi from reviving Buu.
 After failing to prevent Buu's return, Gohan is taken to the Supreme Kai's faraway planet (界王神界), where he is given the Zeta Sword (ゼットソード, Zetto Sōdo) ("Z Sword" in the English anime dub) and put to training.
 The sword is accidentally broken during Gohan's training, releasing an ancestor of the East Supreme Kai.
 He uses his power to increase Gohan's and his own life force to resurrect Goku, who decides to remain in the afterlife after his death by a self-destructing Cell.
 The elder Supreme Kai, referred to as the Old Kaiōshin (老界王神, Rō Kaiōshin), remains by his descendant's side as an advisor following Majin Buu's defeat and makes recurring appearances in subsequent Dragon Ball media.